Willie Abrams

 Willie Abrams (1897–1987), also known as Ma Willie, was an American artist.
 She was a member of the Freedom Quilting Bee, along with her daughter Estelle Witherspoon, and is associated with the Gee's Bend quilters.
-Her work is included in the collection of the Metropolitan Museum of Art.
+Some of “Ma” Willie’s quilts are in the permanent collection of The Metropolitan Museum of Art and the Fine Arts Museum of San Francisco.